TheMeowgicAlone/analytics-docs-working/docs/data-sources/discord-gateway.md

 # Discord Gateway API

 The Discord Gateway API is the primary ingress for player behavior and engagement signals.
-Use it to map community events to analytics-ready datasets.
+Although Superset does not interact with it directly, understanding what it exposes explains much of what is available.

 ## Key Event Types
 - **Guild & Channel**: `GUILD_CREATE`, `CHANNEL_CREATE`, `CHANNEL_UPDATE`